I'm a plant ecologist by background (PhD in Botany), a gardener and naturalist by avocation, and a lifelong teacher.

 I love to encourage folks to connect with the natural world through learning about plants, animals, nature and gardening.

-Follow my blog, attend a presentation or class, or contact me for a landscape consultation (if you live in Western North Carolina or the Upstate of South Carolina) on a non-profit basis.
+Follow my blog, attend a presentation or class, or contact me for a landscape consultation (if you live in Western North Carolina) on a non-profit basis.

 I do presentations and teach classes on a variety of topics ranging from gardening for nature to 4-season vegetable gardening.